ebi-gene-expression-group/container-galaxy-sc-tertiary/README.md

 [![Docker Repository on Quay](https://quay.io/repository/ebigxa/galaxy-sc-tertiary/status "Docker Repository on Quay")](https://quay.io/repository/ebigxa/galaxy-sc-tertiary)

-# Hinxton Single Cell Interactive Analysis Environment v1.0.1
+# SCiAp Galaxy Tools

-This is a Galaxy init container for the Hinxton Single Cell Interactive Analysis Environment, to be used as part of a larger orchestration of containers within Kubernetes.
-The init container includes tools, workflows and defined settings on how to give resources for the different tools.
+This repo holds the Galaxy tools wrapped for SCiAp - Single Cell Interactive Analysis Platform.

-This Galaxy flavour aims to support computational scRNA-Seq data analysis in the context of the Human Cell Atlas (HCA) Project.
+This Galaxy flavour aims to support computational scRNA-Seq data analysis in the context of the Human Cell Atlas (HCA) Project, all the tools available here are available for use for free at the the Human Cell Atlas Galaxy instance within usegalaxy.eu at https://humancellatlas.usegalaxy.eu/.
+For more details, see our [paper](https://www.nature.com/articles/s41592-021-01102-w).

-Currently you can use the different components of Seurat, Scanpy, SC3 and Scater to make workflows in a user friendly manner.
+Currently you can use the different components of Seurat, Scanpy, SC3, Monocle3 and Scater to make workflows in a user friendly manner.
 We also provision an embedded version of UCSC CellBrowser, for interactive visualisation of Seurat and Scanpy results.